 Recorded telephone calls

 We will inform you if we record or monitor any telephone calls you make to us.
-Calls made direct to, or from, our Contact Centre are recorded and kept for 6 months from the date of the call.
+Calls made direct to or from our Contact Centre, Council Tax and Property Maintenance teams are recorded and kept for 6 months from the date of the call.
+Calls made to our Customer Services Digital and Systems team are also recorded.
 We do not record any financial card details if you make a payment over the phone.
-If the call is transferred to another department outside the contact centre, the recording stops.
+If the call is transferred to another department outside the teams listed above, the recording stops.

 Calls are recorded for staff training purposes and for our record keeping of the transaction.